-Exercise and physical activity are not only good for you, they’re also a fun way to spend time, a chance to unwind, to be outdoors, to get social or to simply do something that makes you happy.
+Exercise and physical activity are not only good for you, they’re also a fun way to spend time, a chance to unwind, to be outdoors, to get social, or to simply do something that makes you happy.
 Find a physical activity you enjoy and do it every day.
 A good general goal is to get at least 30 minutes of physical activity daily.
 If you want to lose weight or increase your fitness level, you may need more exercise or at a higher intensity.
-Bottom line, all movement counts, not just exercise.
+The bottom line, all movement counts, not just exercise.

 Habit 4: Meditation

 Mindfulness and spirituality are topics that seem to be increasing in popularity.
 The number of books and courses giving information on how to meditate and achieve mindfulness is now rife and with good reason.
 Psychological well-being is equally, if not more important than physical well-being, and by neglecting your psychological health you run the risk of long-term problems.
 With an extreme over-stimulation from electronic equipment and heavier workloads, there is a tendency for people to not ‘switch off’ resulting in late nights and sleep deprivation.
 One way to quiet to mind is through meditation which can help bring stillness, calm, and clarity.
 Meditation has been used for thousands of years and is one of the most, if not the most, effective ways to quiet the mind and achieve calm.